John-Kingham/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: GitHub Pages Blog
+author: John Kingham
+description: A GitHub tutorial on how to set up a GitHub Pages blog
 ---